Occupation of Constantinople: Military administration

 British occupation forces at the port of Karaköy, in front of the coastal tram line.
 The Art Nouveau style building in the background is the Turkish Maritime Lines (Türkiye Denizcilik İşletmeleri) headquarters.

-The Allies began to occupy Ottoman territory soon after the Armistice of Mudros; on 12 November 1918, a French brigade entered Istanbul.
+The Allies began to occupy Ottoman territory soon after the Armistice of Mudros; on 12 November 1918, a French brigade entered Constantinople.
 The first British troops entered the city on the following day.
-Early in December 1918, Allied troops occupied sections of Istanbul and set up an Allied military administration.
+Early in December 1918, Allied troops occupied sections of Constantinople and set up an Allied military administration.
 The Military Command of the Allied Forces of Occupation dispensed the following services: passport control, police), inter-Allied tribunals and courts martial (1920), and prisons.

 On 7 February 1919, an Italian battalion with 19 officers and 740 soldiers landed at the Galata pier; one day later they were joined by 283 Carabinieri, commanded by Colonel Balduino Caprini.
 The Carabinieri assumed police tasks.

 On 10 February 1919, the commission divided the city into three zones for police matters: Stambul (the old city) was assigned to the French, Pera-Galata to the British and Kadıköy and Scutari to the Italians.
 French had one prison in Kumkapı and the British had five: Galata Tower, Arabian Han, Sansarian Han, Hotel Kroecker and Shahin Pasha Hotel.
-High Commissioner Admiral Somerset Gough-Calthorpe was assigned as the military adviser to Istanbul.
+High Commissioner Admiral Somerset Gough-Calthorpe was assigned as the military adviser to Constantinople.